 And finally, the cliché ending

 Clichés.
-Avoid them if possible--especially dated ones.
+Avoid them if possible-especially dated ones.
 Don't have a medieval knight crying 'Where's the beef?'
 (I mean, there's no reason anybody would need to say that anyway, but I'm trying to think of an example off the top of my head here).
 Other dated expressions are 'Okay', 'You're dead meat', and 'Wet behind the ears'.
 Also, avoid calling Mary the African Nomad's sheep 'white as snow' unless you're sure there's snow in her part of Africa.

 Another unknown danger is personal clichés- your very own nemesis lurks beneath the page.
 Avoid descriptions and phrases that you use too much.
 Keep your voice, but don't become monotonous.
+See also: the thesaurus, especially your own personal thesaurus.

 In conclusion…I'm not finished yet!